County of Borung

 The County of Borung is one of the 37 counties of Victoria which are part of the cadastral divisions of Australia, used for land titles.
-The northern boundary of the county is at 36°S. At the north its western boundary is 142°E, its eastern boundary is 143°E. Larger towns include Dimboola, Warracknabeal, Horsham and Stawell.
+The northern boundary of the county is at 36°S. At the north its western boundary is 142°E, its eastern boundary is 143°E. Larger urban centres include Dimboola, Warracknabeal, Horsham and Stawell.
 The county was proclaimed in 1871 together with the other counties of the Wimmera Land District.
-The county was proclaimed in 1871.